Subsidised placement accommodation

 - Check-in date can be up to 2 days prior to placement commencement and check out is required 1 day following the completion of placement.
-Any on-campus subsidised accommodation required outside of those dates does not form part of the Three Rivers UDRH subsidy and will need to be organised directly with CSU Residence Life.
-If there is a valid reason for subsidised accommodation to be outside of those dates e.g. long-distance travel, please include the details on the subsidised Accommodation Application Form.
+Any accommodation required outside of those dates does not form part of the Three Rivers UDRH subsidy.
+If there is a valid reason for accommodation to be outside of those dates e.g. long-distance travel, please include the details on the Accommodation Application Form.